rudidude86/gura-lang.github.io/documents/Object-Oriented-Programming.md

         // any process
     }

-In an instance method, a variable named `this` is defined to contain a reference to the instance itself.
-You always need to specify `this` variable to access the instance variables and the instance methods.

-You can call an instance method `Print()` like below, where `p` is an instance of `Person`:
+After an instance is created, you can call an instance method `Print()` like below, where `p` is the created instance:

     p.Print()